-Prostate cancer is a highly prevalent health issue.
+Prostate cancer is a health concern with significant incidence.

-In 2020, 23,000 men were diagnosed with it in Canada.
-While in the United States, 57% of prostate cancer cases were found in male patients 65 years or older.
+In 2020, 23,000 men received diagnoses in Canada While in the United States, 57% of prostate cancer cases were found in male patients 65 years or older.
 In fact, this cancer represents 20% of all cancer cases in males, making it a widespread health problem.

-Luckily, the condition has a 98% survival rate.
-But, if prostate cancer ends up spreading to distant lymph nodes, organs, and bones, the survival rate can drop to a staggering 30%.
+Fortunately, the condition has a 98% survival rate.
+However, if prostate cancer spreads to distant lymph nodes, organs, and bones, the survival rate may decrease to 30%.
 This complication is referred to as advanced prostate cancer.

 That’s why it’s critical for people to spot the triggers and recognize the symptoms as soon as possible.
-With on-time treatment and early diagnosis, the survival rates tend to go higher.
+Timely treatment and early diagnosis contribute to even higher survival rates.
 This is a detailed guideline on what causes prostate cancer, its risk factor, and possible symptoms.

 Get Your FREE PSA Lowering Diet Plan!